dotnet/docs/docs/framework/wcf/how-to-host-and-run-a-basic-wcf-service.md

 2. Edit *App.config* in **GettingStartedLib**:
    - For Visual C# projects, edit *App.config* to reflect the changes you made to *Program.cs*:
-       - Change line 14 to `<service name="GettingStartedLib.CalculatorService">`.
+       - Change line 14 to `<service name="GettingStartedLib.CalculatorService">`
-       - Change line 17 to `<add baseAddress = "http://localhost:8000/GettingStarted/CalculatorService" />`.
+       - Change line 17 to `<add baseAddress = "http://localhost:8000/GettingStarted/CalculatorService" />`
-      - Change line 22 to `<endpoint address="" binding="wsHttpBinding" contract="GettingStartedLib.ICalculator">`.
+       - Change line 22 to `<endpoint address="" binding="wsHttpBinding" contract="GettingStartedLib.ICalculator">`

    - For Visual Basic projects, edit *App.config* to reflect the changes you made to *Module1.vb*:
-       - Change line 14 to `<service name="GettingStartedLib.GettingStartedLib.CalculatorService">`.
+       - Change line 14 to `<service name="GettingStartedLib.GettingStartedLib.CalculatorService">`
-      - Change line 17 to `<add baseAddress = "http://localhost:8000/GettingStarted/CalculatorService" />`.
+       - Change line 17 to `<add baseAddress = "http://localhost:8000/GettingStarted/CalculatorService" />`
-      - Change line 22 to `<endpoint address="" binding="wsHttpBinding" contract="GettingStartedLib.GettingStartedLib.ICalculator">`.
+       - Change line 22 to `<endpoint address="" binding="wsHttpBinding" contract="GettingStartedLib.GettingStartedLib.ICalculator">`

 3. For Visual Basic projects, make the following change to the project properties: